twineworks/vertica-9-for-pentaho-kettle/README.md

 An plugin for Pentaho kettle (PDI) providing support for modern versions of Vertica.
 Tested with Vertica 9.

 ## Supported versions of pentaho-kettle
-The plugin is built and against the most recent versions of Kettle 6.x, 7.x and 8.x.
+The plugin is built against the most recent versions of Kettle 6.x, 7.x and 8.x.

 ## How to get it?
 Grab the latest release from the [releases](https://github.com/twineworks/vertica-9-for-pentaho-kettle/releases) page.